Homestead Must Haves

 Homesteading and community go hand in hand.
 Reach out to other homesteaders in your area for help with skills or larger projects.

 • Mentorship: Offer your knowledge and experience to others, while also being open to learning and advice.
+Some of the best tips I learned were from old farmers in our area.

 These goals not only enhance your homestead but also lend to a fulfilling and well-rounded life.